wpumacay/loco_utils/README.md

-# tiny_utils
+# Tiny-Utils

-Some common utility functionaliy I've used over various projects
+A small set of C/C++ helper functionality that is used alongside various of my projects